What Is A Mortgage Note?

 4. A mortgage note holds legal significance and can be used in the court of law.

-What is an Example of a Mortgage Note?
+What is an example of a Mortgage Note?

 A mortgage note is a document that describes the loan terms and conditions of a loan secured by real estate.
 A mortgage note usually contains the word “Note” at the top header of page one.
 The lender and the borrower information is generally in section one.